‘People’s Convoy’ plans second day of protest on I-395 in D.C.

 The convoy has been headquartered at the Hagerstown Speedway in Washington County, Md.
-The truckers and their supporters have been coming in on 270 and making their way around the Capital Beltway for the two weeks and a half.
+The truckers and their supporters have been coming in on I-270 and making their way around the Capital Beltway for a week and a half.
 But they initially did not try to take any of the roadways inside the Beltway, until Monday.

 “We’re going to continue to do that route every single morning at this point because obviously is scares the crap out of the them,” convoy organizer Brian Brase told the truckers’ Tuesday morning meeting.